Diving in Mozambique

 In the afternoon, go to the Arts and Craft market in a garden on Avenida dos Martires de Machava.
 End your day with a drink at Cafe Acacia with a view on the waterfront.

-Discover the work of Marine Megafauna Foundation in Tofo
+Spend a Day with the Marine Megafauna Foundation in Tofo

 Chances are you're a big fan of whale sharks and mantas if you're traveling to Mozambique.
 Tofo is where Marine Megafauna Foundation established it first base.